General Education (Professional Education Undergraduate Majors)

 POLS-155 U.S. Government 3 Credits

 Designed to acquaint the student with the United States political system, including constitutional developments of the United States and of California, and stimulate reflection on the intersection of Christianity and citizenship.
-This course will meet the Social Science requirement for Professional Studies Majors.
+This course will meet the Social Science requirement for Professional Education majors.

 PSYC-103 Introduction to Psychology 3 Credits

 Prerequisite to all other psychology courses.
 This course explores the fundamental issues of psychology, including research in psychology, biological influences on development and behavior, learning and memory, motivation, personality, psychological disorders, psychological interventions, and social behavior.
-Meets Social Science requirement.
-(School for Professional Studies Course).
+Meets Social Science requirement for PE.
+(Professional Education Course).

 Terms Typically Offered: Fall and Summer.